Faggenza/Arduino-LiDAR/README.md

 # Arduino-LiDAR 🤖

-This university project aims to develop an Arduino-based platform to control the LiDAR Delta-2A from 3irobotix, enabling the scanning of small areas.
+This university project, created for the **Advanced Data Acquisition/Distributed Measurement** and Data Acquisition Systems course at **Bari's Polytechnic**, aims to develop an Arduino-based platform to control the LiDAR Delta-2A from 3irobotix, enabling the scanning of small areas.

 ## Features 🔥